alexandrnikitin/blog/_drafts/access-null-pointer-without-exception.md

 title: Access null pointer without exception
 date: 2015-10-26
 modified: 2015-10-26
-excerpt: A story about a pattern with interest, conviction, indignation and compassion in the end.
+excerpt: A story about a pattern, with interest, conviction, rejection and compassion in the end.
 tags: [C++, CLR, WTF, Anti-patterns]
 comments: true
 share: true